Can You Eat Hickory Nuts: Nutrient Grape Tomato

 Harvesting Hickory Nuts

 Hickory nuts typically fall from the trees in late autumn.
-To harvest, gather the nuts from the ground, discarding any cracked or damaged ones.
+To harvest, gather the nuts from the ground, discard any cracked or damaged ones, and consider picking ripe tomatoes from the vine.
 Removing the thick outer husk before eating or storing the nuts is essential.

 Cracking the Shells